vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-- add animation to transformations

 - playback / record
+- add animation to member_moved

+- graphQL component, has nested data data

 - we are already recording member movements, so what we need is to know what range to playback a recording is an extra artifact separate from the event stream